-- Removal of the proposed motor vehicle tax - o Retention of ordinary bread as zero-rated, allowing manufacturers to claim input tax. - Amendment to the proposed Eco Levy to only apply to imported finished products, thereby promoting locally manufactured goods. - The County Licensing (Uniform Procedures) Act, 2024 This Act was assented to on 28th June 2024.
+- o Removal of the proposed motor vehicle tax - o Retention of ordinary bread as zerorated, allowing manufacturers to claim input tax. - o Amendment to the proposed Eco Levy to only apply to imported finished products, thereby promoting locally manufactured goods. - Procedures) Act, 2024 This Act was assented to on 28th June 2024.
 KAM has been a major proponent of this Act since it was introduced in Parliament in 2022.
 The main purpose of the Act is to establish standard uniform procedures for licensing by county governments.
 This Act is important to manufacturers as it mandates county governments to ensure uniform standards when imposing fees and levies.
 This will enable manufacturers to have a predictable and consistent tax regime at the county level.

 - The Public Participation Bill, 2024 This Bill has been in Parliament for several years now.
 However, after a key Supreme Court ruling, the Attorney General kickstarted the process in earnest to get a Public Participation Act in place.
 The main purpose of the Bill is to provide the legal framework for how the government shall conduct public participation on bills, regulations and policies.
-KAM has been actively participating in this process, including engaging the Attorney General in a forum held on 18th September and thereafter submitting a memorandum on the Public Participation Bill, 2024. - The East African Community Standardisation, Accreditation and Conformity Assessment Bill 2023 - Popularly referred to as the SACA Bill, this legislation is very important to manufacturers.
-The Bill establishes the East African Standards Committee and the East African Accreditation Committee, which will standardize and harmonize standards and accreditation across the East African Community. - Tax Laws (Amendment) Bill, 2024 After the rejection of the Finance Bill, 2024, the government still needed revenue for the efficient running of government.
+KAM has been actively participating in this process, including engaging the Attorney General in a forum held on 18th September and thereafter submitting a memorandum on the Public Participation Bill, 2024. - Ø The East African Community Standardisation, Accreditation and Conformity Assessment Bill 2023 - Popularly referred to as the SACA Bill, this legislation is very important to manufacturers.
+The Bill establishes the East African Standards Committee and the East African Accreditation Committee, which will standardize and harmonize standards and accreditation across the East African Community. - After the rejection of the Finance Bill, 2024, the government still needed revenue for the efficient running of government.
 The Tax Laws (Amendment) Bill, 2024 was therefore published to raise additional revenue.
-The Bill contains several wins for manufacturers, including the proposed inclusion of locally assembled electrical vehicles for exemption from 20% excise tax and the proposed 100% VAT claim by registered zero-rated businesses making partly taxable supplies and partly for another use.
-KAM presented her views to the National Assembly on the Bill, highlighting several interventions as follows: - All taxes/levies charged on goods manufactured for exports to be claimable/refundable/ offset/exempt. - No taxes/levies to be imposed on industrial inputs. - Introduction of provisions to allow for the refund of excess tax arising from zero-rated supplies adjusted/assessed using the VAT Formula under Regulation 8 (2) of the Value Added Tax Regulations, 2017. - Removal of PVC edge banding classified under HS code 3920.43.90 for furniture manufacturers. - Deletion of clause 26 seeking to increase the railway development levy from 1.5% to 2.5% or exempting local manufacturers from the proposed increase. - Business Laws (Amendment) Bill, 2024 The main purpose of this Bill is to boost manufacturing and increase investments.
-The Bill seeks to amend several legislations, among them the Standards Act, the Special Economic Zones Act and the Scrap Metal Act.
-KAM submitted its proposals on the Bill to the National Assembly. - Engagements on Tax Measures: Tax administration was one of the key areas where KAM intervened to facilitate resolution of members' concerns.
+The Bill contained several wins for manufacturers, including the proposed inclusion of locally assembled electrical vehicles for exemption from 20% excise tax and the proposed 100% VAT claim by registered zero-rated businesses making partly taxable supplies and partly for another use.
+KAM presented her views to the National Assembly on the Bill, highlighting several interventions as follows: - All taxes/levies charged on goods manufactured for exports to be claimable/refundable/offset/exempt. - o No taxes/levies to be imposed on industrial inputs. - o Introduction of provisions to allow for

+- the refund of excess tax arising from zero-rated supplies adjusted/assessed using the VAT Formula under Regulation 8 (2) of the Value Added Tax Regulations, 2017. - Removal of PVC edge banding classified under HS code 3920.43.90 for furniture manufacturers. - o Deletion of clause 26 seeking to increase the railway development levy from 1.5% to 2.5% or exempting local manufacturers from the proposed increase.

+Ø Business Laws (Amendment) Bill, 2024

+- The main purpose of this Bill was to boost manufacturing and increase investments.
+The Bill sought to amend several legislations, among them the Standards Act, the Special Economic Zones Act and the Scrap Metal Act.
+KAM submitted its proposals on the Bill to the National Assembly. - e Engagements on Tax Measures: Tax administration was one of the key areas where KAM intervened to facilitate resolution of members concerns.
 To this end, KAM facilitated numerous engagements with the Kenya Revenue Authority (KRA) where key matters were resolved.
-Amongst them included tariff and non-tariff barrier challenges as well as compliance concerns with some of the government legal provisions and regulations. - The Association also engaged the Cabinet Secretary for National Treasury, John Mbadi where we stressed the importance of aligning all tax measures with the National Tax Policy, reducing fees, levies and charges by counties and national government agencies, exemption of plant and machinery from VAT to incentivize new investments, increasing budgetary allocation for VAT refunds, combating illicit trade to safeguard tax revenues and local industries, purchase of locally produced goods by the government and providing long-term financing options to support manufacturers. - Administration of Duty Remission Scheme: Duty Remission Scheme (DRS) is an incentive provided to manufacturers whereby they are allowed to import inputs that are not locally available, at a lower import duty rate than what is provided for in the East African Community (EAC) Common External Tariff (CET) for manufacturing process.
-During the year, KAM processed 307 duty remission applications, where over 95% of them were approved and gazetted.
-To ensure that locally available items are not imported under the scheme, KAM Secretariat reviewed the applications with guidance from Sector leadership before submission to the National DRS Committee.
+Amongst them included tariff and non-tariff barrier challenges as well as compliance concerns with some of the government legal provisions and regulations.